op7ic/RT-OfficeBeaconBox/README.md

 * Disable IPv6
 * Disable NTP service

 After configuration all requests will be stored in /var/www/html/cookies/ folder (easily changable in source code) however.
-By default this folder is open to the world.
+By default this folder is denied to the world.

 # Beacon Design